haleyysanchez/FBLA_coding-programming2020/README.md

 ### Prerequisites

-Tkinter and sqlite3 are a part of the Python standard library and come with Python when it is downloaded.
+Tkinter and sqlite3 are a part of the Python standard library and come with Python.3.x when it is downloaded.

 ### Installing